Merv Hughes in his delivery stride © Getty Images

-The master of sledging and the formidable fast bowler Merv Hughes, born November 23, 1961, celebrates his 51st birthday today.
+The master of sledging and the formidable fast bowler Merv Hughes was born November 23, 1961.
 Arunabha Sengupta looks back at the career of one of the most colourful characters in the history of Australian cricket.

 He was a character.